 The results of this process indicate that, absent network investment to support two-way flows, our anticipated export service standard will deteriorate substantially when export capacity exceeds 2 kW per customer.
-We therefore define the basic export level to be 2 kW per customer.

 In light of the practical divergence of the basic export level and the intrinsic hosting capacity, this approach ensures that the basic export level is determined with explicit reference to expected export curtailment and export service standards.